 - Work in a mission-focused organization through the Impact Internship Program at the end of their second year.

-Led by B4BW, the School of Business is actively engaged in the development of several new courses and minors including a course on social impact and entrepreneurship with a global study abroad component and a Minor in Responsible Business (open to all Mason students).
+Led by B4BW, the School of Business is actively engaged in the development of several new courses, including a course on social impact and entrepreneurship with a global study abroad component.
 The first offering is BUS 491, launched in Spring 2020, a course focused on stakeholder capitalism.

 Global Study Abroad